How Much to Hang a Door?

 • ✖ Noise can be an issue in open-living areas as there are fewer walls to act as sound buffers.

-• ✖ Mess and clutter can be a big issue for open plan living – what was once a messy kitchen may now appear as a messy home.
+• ✖ Mess and clutter can be a big issue for open-plan living – what was once a messy kitchen may now appear as a messy home.

 • ✖ Multifunction rooms inherently offer less privacy than their traditional counterparts

-• ✖ It’s very likely you will see an increase in your heating bills – Rather than being able to heat spaces that are being used independently, you will now have to heat a much larger space to achieve the same level of comfort.
+• ✖ It’s very likely you will see an increase in your heating bills – rather than being able to heat spaces that are being used independently, you will now have to heat a much larger space to achieve the same level of comfort.

-Whilst there are many pros and cons of open living, it’s important to keep in mind the financial implications of such a choice; whilst your decorating costs may be reduced (less walls = less painting if redecorating), you will find that other costs are increased – like heating, and potential refurbishment costs to achieve the desired aesthetic.
+Whilst there are many pros and cons of open living, it’s important to keep in mind the financial implications of such a choice; whilst your decorating costs may be reduced (fewer walls = less painting if redecorating), you will find that other costs are increased – like heating, and potential refurbishment costs to achieve the desired aesthetic.

-Cost of Removing Internal Doors
+Cost of Internal Door Removal

-Internal doors are relatively cheap in themselves to have removed by a professional; typically speaking a professional will charge roughly £10 per door in waste removal, plus the cost of labour to unhinge them – which is considerably cheaper than having them installed as it is less time-consuming.
+Internal doors are relatively cheap in themselves to have removed by a professional; typically speaking, a professional will charge roughly £10 per door in waste removal, plus the cost of labour to unhinge them – which is considerably cheaper than having them installed as it is less time-consuming.

 FAQs